Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-basic-unlit-structure.md

 ### SubShader block

 A ShaderLab file contains one or more [SubShader](https://docs.unity3d.com/Manual/SL-SubShader.html) blocks.
-When rendering a mesh, Unity selects the first SubShader block that is compatible with the GPU on the target device.
+When rendering a mesh, Unity selects the first SubShader that is compatible with the GPU on the target device.

 A SubShader block contains the __Tags__ element.